Abdullah-Masood-05/NoirPlayer/README.md

 # Noir Player

 > **Noir Player** is a lightweight Flutter music player that demonstrates how to:
-> - Initialise the Android/iOS audio service with background playback support
+> - Initialise the Android audio service with background playback support
 > - Query the device’s media library using **`on_audio_query`**
 > - Play, pause, stop and show the current media item in a dedicated “Now Playing” screen
 > - Keep the UI responsive with `StreamBuilder`s